 There seems to be a trend in the world.
 Whenever something bad happens, people somehow believe that God is punishing them for something.
 They don’t understand why, and in turn begin to lose faith.
 Why is this?
 Who told them that a trial, a difficulty, a road block, is a punishment?
 And even if it were, why would lose faith?
 James 1: 2-4 says:

-3 because you know that the testing of your faith produces perseverance.
+go to my blog 3 because you know that the testing of your faith produces perseverance.

 4 Let perseverance finish its work so that you may be mature and complete, not lacking anything.